cloudx-labs/posts/posts/faraycloudx/Invest-on-testing-tool.md

 A common topic in the software development process is the budget for testing tools.
 Nowadays it is still common to see multiple excel sheets for test cases, emails with bug reports or documents with regressions suites reports.
 Because of this the market offers a large number of testing tools, some of them free, but not every free tool can be right for your team and is sometimes part of our job to explain why the client or the team should invest part of the budget on a testing plugin or a testing management tool and which are the benefits of buying it.
 In the article below I will try to explain some of the main reasons to include these powerful complements on your project.

+## Why you should invest on a testing plugin or complements for your project?

+A software development team can significantly benefit from investing in testing management tools for several reasons:

+**Broader Test Coverage:** Paid testing management tools often encompass a wide range of features allowing for different types of tests, contributing to a more comprehensive coverage of tests, including unit, integration, regression, load testing, and more.

+**Specialized Technical Support:** By paying for testing management tools, teams can access specialized technical support to aid in setup, issue resolution, and guidance on best testing practices.

+**Advanced Features:** Paid testing management tools often offer more advanced features, such as detailed reporting, integration with other development tools, and analytical capabilities, aiding in identifying critical issues and improving software quality.

+**Security and Reliability:** Paid tools typically offer higher levels of security and reliability compared to free versions, which is crucial when handling sensitive and critical data for software development.

+**Scalability and Adaptability:** Paid testing management tools are usually more scalable, allowing teams to adapt as they grow and integrate with other tools and development environments more efficiently.

+**Test Automation help:** some paid testing management tools often offer advanced functionalities for test automation or the option of the inclusion.
+This allows tests to be executed more efficiently and repetitively, saving time and resources.

 ## How much does a testing plugin or complements cost?

 There are multiple management tools on the market like Jira, Azure Devops that are used around the world but the testing plugins are not all free and sometimes the free options do not meet the needs of the team.
 Let's see some prices of the most common plugins available on the market: